 Dog bite victims can also recover compensation for any property damage sustained in the incident.

 In most dog bite cases, this can cover little more than the victim’s clothes that were ruined during the attack.
-Victims that were riding by on bicycles or motorcycles when they were attacked stand to recover more if their vehicles were damaged.
+Victims that were riding on bicycles or motorcycles when they were attacked stand to recover more if their vehicles were damaged.

 When an attacking dog bites another dog as well as the victim, compensation for property damage can also cover injuries suffered by the hurt dog.